Minkowski Tensors of Anisotropic Spatial Structure: Definition and fundamental properties

 If $K$ is sufficiently smooth, then

-where $G_\nu(\mathbf{x})$ is the $(\nu-1)$-th (normalized) elementary symmetric function of the principal curvatures of $\partial K$ at $\mathbf{x}$.
+where $G_\nu(\mathbf{x})$ is the $(\nu-1)$-th (normalised) elementary symmetric function of the principal curvatures of $\partial K$ at $\mathbf{x}$.
 That is in three dimensions, these are $1$, the mean curvature and Gaussian curvature, respectively. $\mathbf{1}\lbrace\cdot\rbrace$ is the characteristic function, which is evaluated to one if $\cdot$ is true and $0$ otherwise.
-For general dimensions and $\nu\leq d-1$, eq.~\eqref{smoothrep} holds for all convex bodies $K$.
+For general dimensions and $\nu\leq d-1$, eq.~(\ref{smoothrep}) holds for all sufficiently smooth convex bodies $K$.

 Having introduced the support measures as local versions of the scalar MF, it is easy to define the MT for a convex body $K$ by